Experts review the leading social policy scholarship from the past year in this comprehensive volume.

 Part 1: Policy Groups

-Climate Justice, Social Policy, and the Transition to Net Zero in the UK ~ Carolyn Snell
+1. Climate Justice, Social Policy and the Transition to Net Zero in the UK – Carolyn Snell, Matthew Scott, Kirsten Jenkins, Kelli Kennedy, Harriet Thomson, Komali Yenneti, Helen Stockton and Ian Gough

-Getting In, Being Heard, and Influencing Change: The Labours of Policy Engagement in Employment Research ~ Hayley Bennett and Katy Jones
+3. Getting In, Being Heard and Influencing Change: The Labours of Policy Engagement in Employment and Social Security Research – Hayley Bennett and Katy Jones

-The Impact of the COVID-19 Pandemic on Housing Policy: How Do We Rebuild the Foundations of the ‘Wobbly Pillar’? ~ Vikki McCall, Steve Rolfe, Peter Matthews, Andrew Wallace, Grace Manyika, Steve Iafrati, Colin Clark and Moira Munro
+4. The Impact of the COVID-19 Pandemic on UK Housing Policy: How Do We Rebuild the Foundations of the ‘Wobbly Pillar’? – Vikki McCall, Steve Rolfe, Peter Matthews, Andrew Wallace, Grace Manyika, Steve Iafrati, Colin Clarke and Moira Munro

-Critical Perspectives on Social Work and Social Policy Practice With Vulnerable Migrants in an Era of Social, Environmental and Health Emergencies ~ Erick da Luz Scherf
+7. Critical Perspectives on Social Work and Social Policy Practice With Vulnerable Migrants in an Era of Emergencies – Erick da Luz Scherf

-The Autonomy Voucher for the Elderly and People With Disability in the Context of Local Welfare Transformation: Potentials and Limits of Lombardy Region’s Policy ~ Franca Maino, Ilaria Madama and Frederico Bruno
+8. The Autonomy Voucher for the Elderly and People With Disabilities in the Context of Local Welfare Transformation: Potentials and Limits of Lombardy Region’s Policy – Franca Maino, Ilaria Madama and Federico Bruno